 This course defines and describes the software engineering book of knowledge SWEBOK life cycle phases, how software engineering SWE activities are managed, and principle areas of interest and concern when working on a software intensive program.
 Students learn fundamental software engineering concepts used in the Department of Defense DoD, identify common software management, acquisition, and engineering roles, and understand the Air Force’s principle SWE concerns.
 Course Objective: Comprehend current software engineering processes and methodologies.
 Comprehend the software lifecycle phases and knowledge areas of the SWEBOK.
 Comprehend the management activities associated with a software intensive system as described in AF and industry best practice policies and guidelines.
 Comprehend challenges in developing and sustaining software.
 Describe the roles associated with software teams.

 The overall goal for the course is to provide a comprehensive review of the phases, processes and models used by the Air Force in the management of a software project.
 Topics include software source selection techniques, understanding and generating various project management metrics, creating an environment for success, dealing with failure and misconceptions, and how to interact with stakeholders.
 Students learn source selection techniques, understand software development and maintenance models, comprehend programmatic metrics, and understand factors that affect project success and customer relations.
 SWE 301 is taught online by asynchronous distance learning.

-This course is designed to enhance the interaction of the Acquisition Workforce in the workplace and in teams.
+This course is designed to enhance the interaction of DAF personnel in the workplace and in teams.
 It will provide students an understanding of generational expectations, their potential impact on the changing workplace and tools to influence generational behavior in a positive manner.
 We will define the generations including myths and then delve into generational expectations and preferences in the areas of Communication and Engagement, Work- life Flexibility, Continual Development, Leadership of and by Generations.